RafiWidyansyah/my-datascience-project/README.md

 # my-datascience-project

-My own project in data science by using Python or Google Colaboratory.
+My own project in data science by using Python or SQL.